-At least 5 GCSEs at grade C as defined in the Admissions Policy including GCSE Double Award BB or GCSE Chemistry (Higher Tier ) grade C or above.
+To study A Level Chemistry, you will need to have achieved GCSE Double Award BB or GCSE Chemistry (Higher Tier) grade C or above.

 Students can progress to science subjects in higher education at other higher education institutions or consider SRC's HE provision including higher level apprenticeships.
 Chemistry A-Level can lead on to degree courses such as forensic science, veterinary science, medicine, chemical engineering or a degree related to the study of health.
 The skills and knowledge developed on this course can forge a career for you in fields such as pharmaceutical research, nursing, physiotherapy and veterinary medicine.